Summer School on Informatics Education Research

 Contributions should address topics of strategic relevance to the European Informatics research and education community.

-IE Perspectives is distributed electronically via the ie-announce mailing list.
+IE Perspectives is distributed electronically via the IE mailing list.
 Subscribe free of charge to receive future issues.

 IE Perspectives offers targeted advertising opportunities for organisations wishing to reach academic leaders in Informatics across Europe.